applicaster/Zapp-Frameworks/README.md

 ## How to prepare environment for development?

 1. Clone repo to your working directory
+2. Request ZappToken from support or Zapp-Team
+3. In the root directory execute `yarn` to install dependencies
-2. In the root of working directory execute `npx @applicaster/zapplicaster-cli init` from terminal
+4. In the root of working directory execute `npx @applicaster/zapplicaster-cli init` from terminal
-3. Finish CLI initialization
+5. Finish CLI initialization

 ##### Prepare application